lenardjombo/GoPackages/README.md

 - **Modular Code**: Each function is in a separate file within the `mathutils` package.
 - **Reusability**: Functions can be reused across different parts of the project.
 - **Scalability**: New operations can be added easily by creating new files in `operations/`.
+- **Maintanability**: Independent source files would be easier to maintain

 ---